Jon Baldwin: San Francisco 49ers

 On August 19, 2013, Baldwin was traded to the San Francisco 49ers in exchange for WR A. J. Jenkins.
 He was waived on August 3, 2014.

 Detroit Lions

 On August 4, 2014, Baldwin was claimed by the Detroit Lions, but was waived the following day after failing a physical.

 Personal life

-Baldwin has two sisters, and is the son of Jeffrey and Tezmalita Baldwin.
-His father was a defensive lineman at Pitt from 1981–84.
+Baldwin has two sisters, and is the son of Jeffrey Baldwin.
+His father was a defensive lineman at Pitt from 1981 to 1984.
 His cousin, Charles Fisher, played cornerback in the NFL for the Cincinnati Bengals.